tessel/ambient-attx4/README.md

 All the values received and used for triggers are between 0.0 and 1.0.

 You'll notice that the light readings seem to be logarithmic - when making the ambient light brighter, the reading will increase slowly and then get faster.
 That's a property of the photodiode itself.

+##TODO
+Make functions to trigger when light/sound drops below a level (currently supports "light turned on" but not "light turned off")

 ##Installation
 ```sh